Jyrki Jokipakka: Playing career

 In the 2016–17 season, for a second consecutive year, Jokipakka was dealt by the Flames on the day of the trade deadline to the Ottawa Senators along with a conditional second-round pick in exchange for Curtis Lazar and Michael Kostka.
 Jokipakka made his Senators' debut on 30 March 2017 versus the Minnesota Wild.

 The Senators opted not to re-sign Jokipakka, making him an unrestricted free agent.
 On 5 September 2017, the Washington Capitals signed Jokipakka to a professional try-out (PTO), where he would attend the team's training camp.

 Jokipakka signed a one-year deal with the HC Sochi Leopards of the Kontinental Hockey League (KHL) in October 2017.
 He re-signed with Sochi for a second season in 2018.

 As a free agent, Jokipakka left Sochi following the 2018–19 season and signed an initial one-year deal with Sibir Novosibirsk of the KHL on 27 August 2019.
 In March 2022, Jokipakka left Sibir Novosibirsk during playoffs due to the Russian invasion of Ukraine.

 On 1 May 2022, Jokipakka was announced to have signed a two-year contract with Avtomobilist Yekaterinburg of the KHL.
 However, with the signing previously agreed before the Russian invasion of Ukraine, Jokipakka rejected returning to the KHL and on 23 June 2022, he returned to his original Finnish club, Ilves of the Liiga, on a one-year contract.

+On 21 April 2023, Jokipakka agreed to a two-year contract beginning in the 2023–24 season in joining German club, Adler Mannheim of the DEL.